-The Fourier coefficient of~$\intfunct$ associated to~$\lambda=0$, i.e.\ the constant term of the Fourier series, is \ba \int_{\SL_2(\ZZ)\backslash\HH}\frac{y^{k+1/2}f(\tau)}{\sqrt{2}\, |\genU_{z^\perp}|} \cdot \overline{\Theta_{\brK}(\tau,\borw,\polw{(\alpha,\beta),\borw}{0}{0})}\frac{dx\,dy}{y^2}. \ea
+The Fourier coefficient of~$\intfunct$ associated to~$\lambda=0$, i.e.\ the constant term of the Fourier series, is \ba \int_{\SL_2(\ZZ)\backslash\HH}\frac{y^{k+1/2}f(\tau)}{\sqrt{2}\, |\genU_{z^\perp}|} \, \overline{\Theta_{\brK}(\tau,\borw,\polw{(\alpha,\beta),\borw}{0}{0})}\,\frac{dx\,dy}{y^2}. \ea

 In all remaining cases, the Fourier coefficients are trivial. \end{thm} In Section~\ref{sec;injKMgenus1} we illustrate how to deduce the injectivity of~$\KMliftbase$ by means of the Fourier expansion provided by Theorem~\ref{thm;Fexpintro}.
 The idea is as follows.
-Since the cotangent vectors~$\omega_{\alpha,b+1}\wedge\omega_{\beta,b+2}$ are linearly independent, the lift~$\KMliftbase(f)$ of a cusp form~$f$ equals zero if and only if all defining integrals~$\intfunct$ in~\eqref{eq;introKMl1nonunfold} are zero.
-This implies that all Fourier coefficients of~$\intfunct$ are trivial.
-From the explicit formulas of such coefficients we may deduce that if~$\intfunct=0$, then all Fourier coefficients of~$f$ equal zero, therefore~$f$ is trivial.
+Since the cotangent vectors~$\omega_{\alpha,b+1}\wedge\omega_{\beta,b+2}$ are linearly independent, if the lift~$\KMliftbase(f)$ of a cusp form~$f$ vanishes, then all defining integrals~$\intfunct$ in~\eqref{eq;introKMl1nonunfold} are zero.
+This implies that all Fourier coefficients of~$\intfunct$ appearing in Theorem~\ref{thm;Fexpintro} are zero for every~$g\in G$.
+We show that for every~$\lambda\in\brK$ of positive norm there exists an isometry~$g\in G$ such that some of the integrals appearing in~\eqref{eq;foucoefcorintro} are non-zero; see Lemma~\ref{lemma;technnonzeropolinprinj}.
+An easy inductive argument on the primitivity of~$\lambda$ implies that the Fourier coefficient~\eqref{eq;foucoefcorintro} vanishes for such choices of~$\lambda$ and~$g$ only if~$c_\lambda(f)=0$.
+Summarizing, if~$\KMliftbase(f)=0$, then all Fourier coefficients of~$f$ vanish, therefore~$f$ is trivial.

 The results above are illustrated in the case of even \emph{unimodular} lattices~$L$ of signature~$(b,2)$, where~$b>2$.
 In Section~\ref{sec;nonunimodlattgen1} we generalize them to non-unimodular lattices.
 We also provide an alternative proof of the known injectivity of~$\KMliftbase$ in this setting, namely~\cite[Theorem~$5.3$]{br;converse}, stated below.
 For every integer~$N$, we write~$U(N)$ for the lattice~$U$ as a~$\ZZ$-module but equipped with the rescaled quadratic form~$Nq(\cdot)$. \begin{thm}[Bruinier] Let $L$ be an even lattice of signature $(b,2)$, where~$b>2$, that splits off~${U(N)\oplus U}$, for some positive integer~$N$.
 The Kudla--Millson theta lift~$\KMliftbase$ is injective. \end{thm}